 The contested case procedures in the UAPA may apply in the following cases:

 A. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance and Complaint Policy and T.C.A. § 49-8-117);

-B. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Disciplinary Rules); and
+B. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct); and

 C. any other case where law requires a contested case hearing and such a hearing is requested.